 - Academic Advising

-- All undergraduate Ross courses, even those that don’t count toward the Minor in Business, including Ross Global Initiatives (study abroad) offerings.
-Note that registration in some Ross courses may require instructor consent (to ensure prerequisites are met, and seats for Minor students may be limited).
+- All undergraduate Ross elective courses including Ross Global Experience offerings, even those that don't count toward the Minor in Business.
+Note: that registration in fixed and floating core BBA courses will not be allowed.
+Additionally, some Ross courses may require instructor consent (to ensure prerequisites are met) and seats for Minor students may be limited.

-- All Kresge Library Resources, including Course Syllabi Archive, Faculty working papers, business databases and periodicals, and job search engines such as WetFeet.com and Vault.com
+- All Kresge Library Services, including Course Syllabi Archive, Faculty working papers, business databases and periodicals, and job search engines.

-- Access to the Career Resources tab on iMpact (http://www.bus.umich.edu/MyiMpact/Career.aspx), including
+- The Career Resources tab on iMpact (http://www.bus.umich.edu/MyiMpact/Career.aspx), including:

-- Creating a resume in the Ross iMpact site
+- Creating a resume in Ross iMpact site

-- Viewing job postings, networking hours, and recruitment events
+- Viewing and applying to job postings, networking hours, and recruitment events

 - Receiving iMpact messages from recruiters